jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/read/currentreclaimableoverflowof1.md

 * The view function can be accessed externally by anyone.
 * The view function does not alter state on the blockchain.
 * The resulting function overrides a function definition from the [`JBPaymentTerminalStore`](../../../interfaces/ijbpaymentterminalstore.md) interface.
-* The function returns the amount of overflowed tokens that can be reclaimed.
+* The function returns the amount of overflowed tokens that can be reclaimed, as a fixed point number with the same number of decimals as the provided `_terminal`.

 #### Body